WEHI-Education/Workshop-IntroToHPC-Slurm/episodes/05-slurm.md

 ### The main parameters to set for any job script

 * time: the maximum time for the job execution.
-* cpus: number of CPUs
+* cpus: number of CPUs.
-* partition: the partition (queue) in which your job is placed
+* partition: the partition (queue) in which your job is placed.
-* memory: the amount of physical memory
+* memory: the amount of physical memory.
 * special resources such as GPUs.

 We will discuss this more in the next episode.